wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 }
 ```

-Then, in your products page code add the following imports:
+Then, in our products page code add the following imports:

 ```tsx
 import { useWixModules } from '@wix/sdk-react';